tijko/Trees/README.md

 ####Usage:

-You can run the py_version just the same as any .py file.
-The c_version you can compile with `gcc -o BST BST.c lib/BST_actions.c` and then run the executable `./BST`.
+You can run the python version just the same as any .py file.
+The C version you can compile with `gcc BST.c lib/BST_actions.c -o BST -Wall -g` and then run the executable `./BST`.
+The perl version run as any other perl script.